Emma Gibson, senior

 Emma Gibson is a Musical Arts major from Wimberley, TX, a small town equidistant from Austin and San Antonio in the beautiful Texas Hill Country.
 Emma spent the first 14 years of her life in Cold Spring, New York, where she started playing the trombone in 4th grade, taking lessons at the nearby West Point Military Academy.
 In high school, Emma directed her marching band as the assistant drum major, and played with the Starlight Symphony Orchestra, a regional orchestra based in Wimberley.
 She also enjoyed competing in ATSSB Concert Band and UIL Solo and Ensemble competitions, reaching the state level for both.
 Here at Vanderbilt, when she is not playing trombone, Emma enjoys reading, painting, sewing, scrolling the internet and watching bad sci-fi and horror movies.
 She is also involved with Vanderbilt Lambda Association.
 After her time at Vandy, she hopes to continue on to law school.
 Her trombone teachers have included Master Sgt.
 Martin Tyce of the West Point Band, Robert C. Tull, formerly of the Austin Symphony, and now, of course, Professor Wilson.

 Brian Entwistle is a bass trombonist from Farmingdale, New York.
-He is currently enrolled in the Musical Arts/Teacher Education (MA5) program.
-Though his musical career began on the cello, he ultimately decided that trombone was the way to go.
+He is currently a Bass Trombone Performance major.
+Though he began on the cello, he learned trombone as well and decided to pursue it throughout his musical career.
 He began to play the bass trombone to fill out instrumentation in his high school wind ensemble, and it has since become his primary instrument.
 He was a member of the Nassau-Suffolk Performing Arts Jazz Ensemble and the Long Island Youth Orchestra through high school.
-He also participated in the New York All-State Wind Ensemble, under the direction of Dr. Carolyn Barber of the University of Nebraska, and in the New York All-State Jazz Ensemble, under the direction of Mr. Dave Pietro.
-At Vanderbilt, Brian is a member of the Spirit of Gold Marching Band (one of the best decisions he has ever made), Tau Beta Sigma, and Phi Mu Alpha Sinfonia.
-His interests include various video games and board games, Frisbee, volleyball, football, and, of course, anything music.
-His goal is to become a professional bass trombonist and eventually retire to become a teacher or studio professor, though in the process, he would love to be a composer and a conductor.
+He also participated in the New York All-State Wind Ensemble and the New York All-State Jazz Ensemble.
+At Vanderbilt, Brian is a member of Phi Mu Alpha Sinfonia.
+He is also the student manager of the Vanderbilt Wind Ensemble, a junior representative on the Blair Student Council, and co-chair of Blair’s SEGUE mentorship program.
+His interests include various video games and board games, frisbee, volleyball, football, and, of course, anything music-related.
+Brian plans to attend graduate school immediately after Vanderbilt and then return to Nashville to play gigs in town while taking orchestral auditions all over the world.
+His goal is to become a professional bass trombonist, primarily in a major orchestra, and eventually retire to become a teacher or studio professor, though in the process, he would love to be a composer and a conductor.

 Samuel Anderson is a trombone performance major from Greenwood, SC.
 In high school he studied with Dr. David Hamilton at the SC Governor’s School for the Arts and Humanities.
 He has performed with ensembles and honor bands such as Sound of America, SC Youth Wind Symphony, Greenville County Youth Orchestra, and has been a member of the SC All-State Orchestra, Wind Ensemble, and Jazz Band.
 Outside of music, he enjoys teaching and studying martial arts, and watching movies and television shows of any sort.